jralonso/ml-microservice-kubernetes/README.md

 * Install _hadolint_ following the instructions [here](https://github.com/hadolint/hadolint).
 * Install docker
-* To run kubernetes locally you have to install Minikube which allows you to run a single-node Kubernetes cluster inside a local VM.
+* Install kubernetes.
+Additionally to run kubernetes locally you have to install Minikube which allows you to run a single-node Kubernetes cluster inside a local VM.

 ### Setting up the environment